Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 The parameters contained within the `Address` and `DeliveryAddress` nodes are **required** when the transaction is submitted to the [Antifraude](https://braspag.github.io//en/manual/antifraude){:target="_blank"} or **Velocity** analysis.
 These parameters are marked with an * in the required column of the table below.

+> **Mastercard credit card transactions with stored credentials**: Mastercard brand requires the Transaction Initiator Indicator for credit and debit card transactions using stored card data.
+The goal is to indicate if the transaction was initiated by the cardholder or by the merchant.
+In this scenario, the node `InitiatedTransactionIndicator` must be sent with the parameters `Category` and `SubCategory` for Mastercard transactions, within the `Payment` node.
+Please check the complete list of categories in the `Category` parameter description and the subcategories tables in [Mastercard Transaction Initiator](https://braspag.github.io//en/manual/braspag-pagador#mastercard-transaction-initiator).

-Here are request and answer examples of how to create a credit transaction:
+Here are request and response examples on how to create a credit transaction:

 #### Request